fredrikwidlund/libdynamic/docs/apireference.rst

 .. function:: void string_split(string *string, char *delimiters, vector *vector)

-  Splits the *string* at any character specified in *delimiers* into a *vector* of strings.
+  Splits the *string* at any character specified in *delimiters* into a *vector* of strings.
 Empty parts are not included in the result. *vector* should point at allocated but uninitialized memory before being supplied to the function.